andrewchawk/newtonX/README.md

 ### Simulation (Simulation.Simulation)

-Available in `Simulation.Simulation` are two functions, `run` and `step`. `run` will run through the simulation, never stopping; it takes a list of particles, a time object, and some time to sleep for in microseconds.
+Available in `Simulation.Simulate` are two functions, `run` and `step`. `run` will run through the simulation, never stopping; it takes a list of particles, a time object, and some time to sleep for in microseconds.

 ```
 import Simulation.Simulation